MEADOW HIGH SCHOOL

 4. ORGANISATIONAL STRUCTURE AND INTERNAL CONTROL

 The school is committed to developing a structure that achieves value for money.
 Day to day responsibility for internal financial control is delegated by the Governing Body to the Headteacher.
-The Finance Manager has a major responsibility for the processing of transactions at the school.
-In the absence of the Finance Manager, the Peripatetic Bursar (LA), or Finance Officer is available to deal with any urgent financial matters.
+The Business Manager has a major responsibility for the processing of transactions at the school.
+In the absence of the Business Manager, the Peripatetic Bursar (LA), or Finance Officer is available to deal with any urgent financial matters.

 Each order must be signed by the budget holder.
 The Headteacher or Deputy Headteacher will act as a secondary authorisation on each order.
 The budget holder receiving the goods is responsible for checking goods against delivery notes.
-Any discrepancies are reported to the Finance Manager to be followed up.
+Any discrepancies are reported to the Business Manager to be followed up.

 No person can sign an order, invoice or petty cash slip that authorises payment to themselves or immediate family (or in which they hold a pecuniary interest).

-5. FINANCIAL LIMITS OF RESPONSIBILITES
+5. FINANCIAL LIMITS OF RESPONSIBILITIES

 The Resources committee has authority to vire sums in excess of £5000 between budget areas and any such action to be reported at the next meeting of the full Governing Body.